Should you wear a face mask if you have a cold this winter?

 - People with atherosclerosis (the thickening of the inner artery walls).

-Zinc supplements may prevent URTI symptoms and shorten duration
+Zinc lozenges may prevent URTI symptoms and shorten duration

 New research published in November 2021 suggests that zinc supplements, such as zinc lozenges, may help stave off symptoms of URTIs, and also reduce the length of time that a person is ill.
 The research included 28 clinical trials involving 5,446 adults.